pfortune/featherfeed/device/pi/README.md

   curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add –
   ```

+# Automated Setup

+Run `bash ./setup.sh` to execute all the steps.
+Make sure to update the config.ini with your details.
+See below.

+# Manual Setup Instructions (Optional)

 ## Upgrading System Packages
 - Update and upgrade all packages (over 300) using:
   ```